pancsta/asyncmachine-go/README.md

 - multiple methods
 - breakpoint

+Besides workflows, it can be used for **stateful applications** of any size - daemons, UIs, configs, bots, firewalls, synchronization consensus, games, smart graphs, microservice orchestration, contracts, simulators, as well as **"real-time" systems** which rely on instant cancellations.

 ![diagram](https://github.com/pancsta/assets/blob/main/asyncmachine-go/am-vis.svg?raw=true)

 ## Stack

-Top layers depend on the bottom ones.
+The top layers depend on the bottom ones.

 <table>
   <tr>